codebyangelo/project-mantis/README.md

 To address the challenges of autonomous incident response, Mantis implements several rigorous structural designs:

-1. **Architectural Guardrails (Not Just Prompts):** Rather than just telling an LLM to "be careful" via system prompts, Mantis physically restricts the agent.
+1. **Architectural Guardrails:** Rather than just telling an LLM to "be careful" via system prompts, Mantis physically restricts the agent.
 The `mcp_server.py` exposes only strict, read-only typed functions (no write access).
 Furthermore, the `sieve.py` acts as a deterministic, math-based heuristic filter that forces the LLM to evaluate actual suspect entities, preventing it from wandering.
 2. **Autonomous Self-Correction Loop:** Mantis employs an adversarial multi-agent debate FSM.
 If the primary "Prosecutor" agent claims an artifact is malicious, a separate "Defense Attorney" agent aggressively attempts to overrule it by cross-referencing benign administrative logic and baseline IT tags.
 Finally, a deterministic "Verifier" audits the debate.
 This forces organic self-correction without human intervention.
 3. **100% Audit Trail Traceability:** To prevent the "confident presentation of hallucinated findings," Mantis implements a **Hard Grounding Layer**.
 The LLM is structurally forced via strict Pydantic schemas to output an `exact_telemetry_quote` for every claim.
 If the substring does not literally exist in the evidence tool output, the run is rejected.
 This allows evaluators to trace every single claim in the final synthesis directly back to a specific tool execution log.

 ---

-## Evidence Dataset Documentation (Check 7)
+## Evidence Dataset Documentation

 During development and final validation, Project Mantis was aggressively tested against two prominent, publicly available DFIR challenge datasets:
-1. **CFReDS Data Leakage Case:** A complex insider threat scenario involving memory payloads and cloud exfiltration.
+1. **CFReDS Data Leakage Case:** A complex insider threat scenario involving exfiltration.
 2. **ROCBA (Ransomware):** A destructive malware dataset requiring deep process hollowing and registry persistence tracking.

-Judges can download these datasets directly from their respective authoritative sources to run Mantis against the exact same evidence.
+Judges can download these datasets directly here:

+CFReDs Data Leakage Case:

+Rocba Case:

 ---

-## Accuracy Report & Self-Assessment (Check 8)
+## Accuracy Report & Self-Assessment

 Honesty is valued over perfection.
 Below is our self-assessment regarding the agent's accuracy across testing: